jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## Input to the Experiment experiment

-Input to this experiment are from inputFile adaptsegmentstests.
+Input to this experiment are from string text of the adaptsegmentstests.
 Below mentioned code snippet shows the input data used for the experment